-The Australian Government has commissioned a review in response to claims Medicare card details are being sold on the internet.
+The Australian Government commissioned a review in response to claims Medicare card details were sold on the internet.
 The review has closed and we are now implementing the recommendations.

 The review, announced on 10 July 2017, the Australian Government announced an Independent Review of Health Providers’ Access to Medicare Card Numbers (the review).
 The review examined access by health professionals to Medicare card numbers by using the Health Professional Online Services (HPOS) system or by calling us.